 Besides Karasumi soba, Saba sushi is another famous one at Yukimura.
 Okamoto-san also serves this and it was amazing, same at Yukimura, this is probably my favorite dish of the night.
 Saba itself has a deep flavor and the kelp wrapping matches very well.

-Not my first trutle dish recently but first time having it stuffed inside the deep-fried tofu.
-The turtle itself was very declicious but the collagen content still coudn't beated the one i had in 3* Ishikawa last month.
-I can understand that the chef used scallions and ginger soup to balance the fishy smell of the turtle, but we all found it was too strong, maybe over?
+Not my first turtle dish recently but first time having it stuffed inside the deep-fried tofu.
+The turtle itself was very delicious but the collagen content still couldn't beat the one i had in 3* Ishikawa last month.

 The sea urchin was lightly steamed, part of it was cooked while mostly raw.
 The creamy and sweet uni matches very well with the refreshing jelly, and flying fish roe added a crunchy texture to the dish.
 Lovely.